 Sustainability Management at Vossloh

-Vossloh is active in rail technology markets worldwide.
-The Company’s core business is rail infrastructure.
-Vossloh makes an important contribution to people’s mobility and to the transportation of goods.
-For both local and long-distance traffic, rail is one of the most sustainable, most economical and also safest means of transport.
-Vossloh also lives up to its corporate social responsibility in its business activities, as sustainable economic success is only possible in the international arena on the basis of responsible business conduct.
-This includes both the Company and its employees adhering to the applicable laws, respecting basic ethical values and acting in an exemplary fashion at all times and in all scenarios.
-Sustainable actions have been an integral part of the Vossloh corporate culture for some time.
-The Company combines long-term economic value added with environmental and social responsibility.
-Sustainable solutions and innovative processes are promoted in a structured manner at Vossloh.
-At the heart of everything is a holistic view.
+Vossloh is active in rail infrastructure markets worldwide.
+With its products and services for rail infrastructure, Vossloh makes an important contribution to people’s mobility and the transport of goods.
+For both local and long-distance traffic, rail is one of the most sustainable and also safest means of transport.
+In addition to its activities that promote sustainability in the rail infrastructure market, Vossloh has a general commitment to fulfilling its social responsibility in its business activities.
+This includes our expectation that both the Company and its employees adhere to the applicable laws, respect basic ethical values and act in an exemplary fashion at all times and in all scenarios.

-In recent years, more and more of the Company’s entities have been awarded certification in at least one of the international quality, environmental and social standards such as ISO 14001, ISO 50001 or OHSAS 18001 or a comparable national standard and now have corresponding management systems in place.
-As of the reporting date December 31, 2017, more than 95 percent of the Vossloh workforce was employed at an entity with such certification.
-The remaining corporate entities and the entities belonging to the Tie Technologies business unit, which has been a part of the Vossloh Group since the beginning of 2017, are currently working on paths to being awarded certification and are to be introduced to the standards gradually over the next few years.
+In recent years, more and more Vossloh units have been awarded certification in at least one of the international quality, environmental, energy efficiency or social standards such as ISO 9001, ISO 14001, ISO 50001, OHSAS 18001 or its successor standard ISO 45001 or a comparable national standard and have corresponding management systems in place.
+At the reporting date December 31, 2020, more than 98 percent of the Vossloh workforce was employed at a unit with such certification.